 inputs: - class: InputCsvData path_pattern: data/*-*.csv - class: InputYamlMdMeta path_pattern: meta/*-*.md git: true git_data_dir: data

 Optional: This setting corresponds exactly to the language setting in the site configuration.
-However it is optional here.
+It is technically optional, but strongly recommended, and will be required in future releases.
 If you use this setting, your data will be translated and placed in language subfolders.
 For more information on how this translation works, see documentation on translating metadata and translating data.

 languages: - es - en

 Optional: This determines the types of logs that will appear when the Python code is running to perform these "builds".
 The available log types are:

 warn: Show warnings - ie, things that may be problems but that are not so bad that they halt the build.

 debug: Show more details on every step of the build - usually used to help with development of sdg-build.

 The default is just "warn".
 So if omitted, the following is assumed:

 Optional: This allows the build to generate one or more GeoJSON files to be used by Open SDG maps.
 This should be a list of layers, each one containing certain parameters.
 The parameters available correspond to the sdg-build library's OutputGeoJson class and are described below:

 geojson_file: A path to a GeoJSON file (remote or local) which contains all of the "geometries" for the regions to include.
 Each region should have an id and a name, in properties (see name_property and id_property).